-If you’re familiar with IKEA, you already have a good idea of the famous Swedish design: an emphasis on clean, simple lines and function over design with a true minimalist approach.
+If you’re familiar with IKEA, you already have a good idea of the famous Swedish design: an emphasis on clean, simple lines and function over design with a truly minimalist approach.
 Swedish design is part of the broader Scandinavian design trend that started in the early 20th century.

 In Sweden, design often incorporates traditional crafts like Sami craftsmanship.
 In the Nordic country, walls are typically white and furniture is functional and innovative but simple in appearance.
 That doesn’t mean Swedish design is bland; color is a big part of design, too, in textiles.

 There’s no way to compile a list of things Sweden is famous for without including IKEA — even though it isn’t actually Swedish!
 IKEA — an acronym for the founder’s initials (Ingvar Kamprad), the farm on which he grew up (Elmtaryd), and the farm’s town (Agunnaryd) — was founded in 1943 by Ingvar Kamprad when he was just 17 as a mail-order business.

 IKEA didn’t even sell it’s now-famous flat-pack furniture until 1956 when the concept was created by a technical design drafter named Gillis Lundgren.
 The founder of IKEA may be Swedish but the company itself is owned by a Netherlands-based foundation.